Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 ![Usecase](./docs/images/sdk_overview.png)

-## Production Reference Architecture
+## Production Environment Reference Architecture
-How-To deploy SaaS Accelerator to production environment?
-This [document](./docs/Enterprise-Reference-Architecture.md) will provide recommendation on how to deploy the production.
-There are multiple samples for different architecture approaches and best practices to consider for each deployment.
+How-To deploy SaaS Accelerator into a production environment?
+This [document](./docs/Enterprise-Reference-Architecture.md) provides recommendations on how to deploy the SaaS Accelerator into a production environtment.

 ## Technology and Versions